 - 9th through 12th: 26 students per class

 * Note - These are the targeted maximum number of students allowed in a classroom and do not necessarily reflect actual class sizes.
 Each classroom is staffed with a certified teacher.
-Pre-school and Kindergarten grades have full time teacher's aids.
+Pre-school and Kindergarten grades have certified teacher's and aids.
 DCA also provides floating aids to assist where needed in other classrooms.

 Is the church doctrine taught in the classroom?

-Being an open enrollment school, DCA is made up of students and staff members with a variety of Christian denominational backgrounds.
-Given that fact, DCA recognizes that not everyone shares the same doctrinal beliefs, but all understand that we serve the same God.
+Being an open enrollment school, DCA/LCHS is made up of students and staff members with a variety of Christian denominational backgrounds.
+Given that fact, DCA/LCHS recognizes that not everyone shares the same doctrinal beliefs, but all true Christians understand that we serve the same God.
 Therefore, Biblical truth, not doctrinal differences, is taught in the classroom.
-Doctrinal differences that are considered controversial or divisive within the body of Christ are up to the parents and their chosen church to address.
+Doctrinal differences that are considered controversial or divisive within the body of Christ are up to the parents and their chosen churches to address.

 Are lunches provided?